PlatzKiecker/.github/profile/README.md

 ## Contributions

 We welcome contributions from the community.
-If you're interested in contributing, please check out our [contribution guidelines](CONTRIBUTING.md).
+If you're interested in contributing, please contact us.
 ## Contact Us

 Feel free to reach out to us via [email](mailto:aaronroters@icloud.com) if you have any questions or inquiries.